Albert W. Waldron: Early military career

 Albert Whitney Waldron was born on January 13, 1892, in Rochester, New York.
 He attended the United States Military Academy at West Point, New York, in 1911 and graduated four years later as a part of "the class the stars fell on" (59 members of this class became general officers during World War II).
 For example: Dwight D. Eisenhower, Omar Bradley, James Van Fleet, Henry Aurand, Stafford LeRoy Irwin, Paul J. Mueller, John W. Leonard, William E. R. Covell, Henry Aurand, Joseph T. McNarney, Roscoe B. Woodruff, Joseph May Swing, A. Arnim White, Thomas B. Larkin, and others.
-Waldron was commissioned a second lieutenant in United States Army Field Artillery Branch on June 12, 1915.
+Waldron was commissioned a second lieutenant in the Field Artillery Branch of the United States Army on June 12, 1915.

-His first military assignment was with 4th Field Artillery Regiment stationed at Texas City, Texas.
+His first military assignment was with the 4th Field Artillery Regiment stationed at Texas City, Texas.
 His unit was subsequently transferred to the Brownsville, Texas, where he served until March 1916, when he participated in Pancho Villa Expedition.
-After seven months of service in Mexico, Waldron returned to the United States in October 1916 and was stationed at Eagle Pass, Texas.
+After seven months of service in Mexico, Waldron, promoted on July 1 to first lieutenant, returned to the United States in October 1916 and was stationed at Eagle Pass, Texas.

+He was promoted to captain on May 15, 1917, over a month after the American entry into World War I, and transferred to the 7th Field Artillery Regiment in July, which soon departed the United States for service on the Western Front, where Waldron would remain for the rest of the war.